PhangsTeam/sfng-docs/database_spec.md

 * Representative uncertainties: `REPUNC = 1.5e-1`
 * PSF descriptions for convolution: `PSFTYPE = SPIRE250` or `PSFTYPE = GAUSSIAN`

+Description of FITS file extensions should be given.

+##### Versioning of the data

+Initially, we will maintain a simple versioning of the data and derived products.
+The most up-to-date version of a survey or files will simply have the survey name.
+Products that have been superseded will have the directory name appended with the `VERSION` date.

+The `VERSION` and `CURRENT` keywords in the `README` file are *mandatory* and should be the date of generation for the data product.
+If no version date is given, it will be supplied as the date of ingest into the database.
+The `CURRENT` keyword is a boolean flag that indicates whether a given dataset is the most up-to-date product and this will be inserted into the index file.

 ##### Uncertainty information (suggestion)

 Since summary products of the data and understanding the quality of the data in each file requires understand the noise level, it would be ideal to add keyword information to the headers that captures the uncertainty in each file.
 This would probably mean making up a FITS keyword (`REPUNC` for representative uncertainty), or adding a `HISTORY` card.
 Alternatively, this could be described in keyword-value basis in the README file.

+Uncertainty maps should be specified by including `_error` in the file name, preferably immediately before the `.fits`.

 #### `./derived/` data products